 A: The most obvious cause of driver fatigue is insufficient or inadequate sleep.
 There are, however, other factors which can lead to it.
 Driver fatigue can easily set in during long journeys, for example, where drivers take inadequate rest periods to help break up the monotony.
 Likewise, irregular or disruptive work schedules can contribute to making drivers more fatigued.
 There are also some medical conditions, such as sleep apnoea, which can make some individuals more susceptible to driver fatigue.
 If a driver falls asleep for just four seconds while travelling at a speed of 100 km/h the car will have gone 111 metres without a driver in control.

-Q: How many road accidents occur as the result of driver fatigue?
+Q: How many road accidents occur as the result of fatigued driving?

 A: According to the TAC, around 20% of fatal road accidents involve driver fatigue in Australia, though it is impossible to measure exactly how many accidents are fatigue-related.
 It is clear that fatigue-related accidents are more dangerous – they are 50 per cent more likely to result in fatality or serious injury because they are more likely to occur at higher speeds, as drivers who have fallen asleep are unable to brake or swerve away.
 A study conducted by the Adelaide Centre for Sleep Research concluded: